-In light of the great success of visual language models in effective representation~\cite{radford2021learning}, as well as the advanced applications in ReID \cite{li2023clip}, we seek a more compact and robust representation of person images in the text space.
-Natural language can intuitively and easily describe various features of person images, including appearance, gender, behavior, \textit{etc}, some of which are conducive to the re-identification of person identity.
-More importantly, natural language can use a unified sentence pattern or vocabulary when describing person images, which can effectively bypass the domain differences existing in image pixels.
+In light of the great success of visual language models in effective representation~\cite{radford2021learning}, as well as their advanced applications in ReID \cite{li2023clip}, we thus seek a more compact and robust representation of person images in the text space.
+Natural language can intuitively and easily describe various features of person images, including appearance, gender, behavior, and more, some of which are conducive to re-identifying individuals.
+More importantly, natural language employs a unified sentence pattern or vocabulary when describing person images, effectively bypassing the domain differences inherent in image pixels.
 Based on the above inspiration, we present a novel framework, dubbed \textit{Teata}, that takes full advantage of \textbf{Te}xt modality to \textbf{a}lign, \textbf{t}ransfer and \textbf{a}ccumulate knowledge.
-Our core idea is a two-stage process of alternating iterations, to first distill pixel-level information and category labels into text semantic embeddings, and then project image features onto the text space to guide the image encoder to acquire ReID knowledge.
-Similar to CLIP-ReID \cite{li2023clip}, we utilize CLIP technology to align image and text features, thereby transferring the accumulated knowledge in the text space.
+Our core idea is a two-stage process of alternating iterations, to first distill pixel-level information and category labels into text semantic embeddings, and then project image features onto the text space to guide the image encoder in acquiring ReID knowledge.
+Similar to CLIP-ReID \cite{li2023clip}, we utilize CLIP technology to align image and text features, thereby transferring the accumulated knowledge into the text space.